Engin-Boot/pong-stage-sainitripti/Stage0/collision.md

-# settings
+# collision

 ## Feature

-This module defines the display settings and sound settings in a game.
+This module checks if collision occurs between ball and one of the walls or paddles.
+It then returns id of that instance to the run-game cron job.

 ## Acceptance Criteria